Thorki-Su/CS551Q_Assignment_2/README.md

 Please visit this url to get to the homepage: https://peiheng.pythonanywhere.com/
 Ordinary Account [username: testman, password: test123456!]
 Admin Account [username: codio, password: codio]
 With admin account you can see all the users and orders.
+Also you can go to the admin control page.

 # How to run through codio (local version)
 Use this command: